XpiritCommunityEvents/HOL/settinguprepository.md

 Now we have a cloned repository with the full history on your local drive.
 Next we want to move this repo with the history to the GitHub repo that is available for you.
 You should have access to a GitHub Repo in the organization https://github.com/Microsoft-Bootcamp.
 This repo has the name `attendee-<yourgithubhandle>`

-Now we need to remove the current origin in the git repo that it is pointing to.
-For this we enter the following command:

-> `git remove origin`.

 In our local repo, your main branch is called `master`.
 Let's rename it to `main`so it matches the expected name in the new target repository at GitHub. for this you enter the command

 >`git branch -m main`.
+>
 From this point onwards, your main branch will be called `main` instead of `master`.

-Now, we'll add a new remote pointing to your GitHub repository. for this you use the  command
+Now, we'll change the remote to your GitHub repository.
+For this you use the command

-> `git remote add origin` followed by the URL of your GitHub repo.
+> `git remote set-url origin` followed by the URL of your GitHub repo.

-So, your command would look something like `git remote add origin https://github.com/Microsoft-Bootcamp/attendee-<yourgh-handle>.git`
+So, your command would look something like `git remote set-url origin https://github.com/Microsoft-Bootcamp/attendee-<yourgh-handle>.git`

 Now we are ready to push the complete repo, including it's history to the GitHub repo.
 For this you can use the command:

 >`git push -u origin main`

 > Note: if you are asking what does the `-u` option do: